Sprinkle-Cookie/sprinkle-cookie.github.io/progress.md

 - To mount iphone in arch(for file backup and what not) use [this reddit thread](https://www.reddit.com/r/archlinux/comments/3l2gvo/eli5_how_to_mount_my_iphone_in_arch/)
 - Getting a wireless printers working: Packages installed were cups, cups-pdf, avahi, and its dependencies.
 Once installed start and enable avahi-daemon.service and  org.cups.cupsd.service.
 Use the web interface at localhost:641 and add a printer and what not.
 I was using the cups cli and had difficulty connecting to the printer. lpinfo -v lists all the available printers and lpinfo -m lists the drivers.
 - To take screenshots, I installed gscreenshot which is a wrapper around scrot.
 I mapped gscreenshot-cli to the key binding Mod1+Shift+s in my i3 config.
 Works like a charm.
+- Customizing the touchpad: I found the lack of click on tap quite irritating and turns out it was pretty easy to customize.
+The tool used by Xorg for this is xinput.
+If you run the command:
+`xinput set-prop "SynPS/2 Synaptics TouchPad" "libinput Tapping Enabled" 1` the click on tap feature will be enabled.
+To explore more options try, `xinput list-props "SynPS/2 Synaptics TouchPad"`
+I added this command to ~/.config/i3/config for this to happen on startup:
+`exec --no-startup-id xinput set-prop "SynPS/2 Synaptics Touchpad" "Synaptics Tap Time" 0`
+I got to know the touchpad device name from running `xinput`.

 - Things yet to figure out(Edit: Not anymore.
 Refer the updates below)
     - To use a new font for i3 or uxrvt in general you'll have to install ttf-<font name> package.
 I haven't yet figured out how to increase the size of the text in uxrvt.
 I am clearly missing something.